Oil hits two-year high on OPEC+ discipline, demand hopes

 “After much dilly-dallying, Brent appears to have found a new home above $70,” said Stephen Brennock of oil broker PVM.
 “Summer and the reopening of the global economy is bullish for oil demand in the second half of the year.”

-Brent was on track for a weekly gain of more than 2.5% and U.S. crude headed for a 4% rise.
+Brent rose about 3% on the week while U.S. crude notched gains of nearly 5%.
 It is the second week of gains for both contracts.

 Also boosting oil this week was a slowdown in talks between the United States and Iran over Tehran’s nuclear programme, which reduced expectations of a return of Iranian oil supply.